demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-urls-add
 ***
-Add a new URL to a policy
+Adds a new URL to a policy.

 #### Base Command